 Leaf or needle arrangement, size, shape, and texture

-Simple, oppostie leaves, lobed like an oak leaf; 3 to 8 inches long
+Simple, opposite leaves, lobed like an oak leaf; 3 to 8 inches long.

 Dark green in summer; red or burgundy in fall.

 Flower arrangement, shape, and size

 Showy, long-pointed flower clusters bloom in midsummer and last into fall, opening white, gradually changing to pink and then brown.
 Dried clusters can last all winter.
 Fragrant.

 Fruit, cone, nut, and seed descriptions

 The actual fruit (a dry capsule) is not ornamentally important, but the remains of the dry flower heads that surround them do provide winter interest.

 Cultivars and their differences

 Little Honey™ oak-leaved hydrangea (Hydrangea quercifolia 'Little Honey'): Grows 2 to 3 feet high.
 A yellow leaved selection.
 White flowers in 5 to 6 inch clusters.
 Yellow leaves turn a orange-red in fall.

 Pee Wee (Hydrangea quercifolia 'Pee Wee'): White flowers fading to pink; cluster 4 to 5 inches.
 Grows 2 to 4 feet tall.
 Fall color is red to red-purple.

 Sikes Dwarf oak-leaved hydrangea (Hydrangea nquercifolia 'Sikes Dwarf'): Compact, 2 to 3 feet high.
 White, 3 to 4 inch long flower clusters, fade to pink.
 Fall color is red to red-purple.

 Snowflake (Hydrangea quercifolia 'Snowflake'): Grows 5 to 8 feet high.
 White, double flowers in long clusters.
 5 to 8 feet tall.
 Red-purple fall color.